⭐ New brand, new website, same great service. Enter NEWLOOK10 for 10% off. ⭐

 The dose of esomeprazole used to treat acid reflux is 20mg once daily.
 You may take esomeprazole long term if you have chronic acid reflux, however, you will require a prescription from your doctor.

-Important note: You should not take esomeprazole for more than 14 days unless your doctor has advised you to.
+Please note: You should not take esomeprazole for more than 14 days unless your doctor has advised you to.
 If your symptoms do not improve or get worse, you should speak to your doctor as you may need to have tests carried out, such as a gastroscopy.

 How Do You Take Esomeprazole?